 \section{Discussion and outlook}

-In this work, we develop a method to calibrate a quantum computer that is blind to the specific state preparation and its accuracy, and thus provides a solution to the calibration problem~\cite{dariano_quantum_2004}.
-Blind calibration requires tomographic data only and thus offers an easy-to-use and data-efficient method for calibrating quantum computing systems that fundamentally circumvents many of the problems of traditional direct calibration methods.
-Importantly, a single set of experimental data is sufficient to characterize many calibration errors of different type rather than requiring tailored measurements for each individual error as is the case of traditional direct techniques.
+In this work, we develop a method to calibrate the measurement apparatus of a quantum computer that is blind to a specific input state and its accuracy, and thus provides a solution to the calibration problem~\cite{dariano_quantum_2004}.
+Blind calibration requires only a single tomography experiment and thus offers an easy-to-use and data-efficient method for calibrating many error mechanisms.
+Thus, it eliminates the need for several tailored experiments that address each error one-by-one.
+At the same time, it achieves similar precision and resource requirements compared to traditional direct calibration techniques.

-Another important advantage of blind calibration is that since the same set of experimental data is used for all calibrations, calibration can be done \emph{post hoc} in a ``measure-first-think-later'' mindset similar to classical shadows \cite{huang_predicting_2020,helsen_estimating_2022-1,elben_randomized_2023}.
+An important advantage of blind calibration is that the calibration can be done \emph{post hoc} in a ``measure-first-think-later'' mindset similar to classical shadows \cite{huang_predicting_2020,helsen_estimating_2022-1,elben_randomized_2023}.
 If an experimenter is unsure about the dominant sources of error affecting their system, they can simply take a set of tomographic data and then compare how well different error models describe the data in post-processing.
-In fact, when we performed blind calibration of the native device errors (\cref{fig:native-error-fig}), only after analyzing the experimental data did we realize that different calibration parameters are required to account for beam crosstalk errors and that over-rotation errors should be excluded from the model (see \cref{app:parameter-optimization}).
+In fact, when we performed blind calibration of the native device errors (\cref{fig:native-error-fig}), only after analyzing the experimental data did we realize that different calibration parameters are required to account for beam crosstalk errors and that overrotation errors should be excluded from the model (see Appendix~\ref{app:parameter-optimization}).